encryptogroup/GSHADE/README.md

 --- Description ---

 Privacy preserving distance computation framework for: Hamming distance, Euclidean distance, Scalar Product and Normalized Hamming distance (currently not implemented) on the publication [1].
+The GSHADE code is licensed under AGPLv3, see the LICENSE file for a copy of the license.
 --- Requirements ---
 - Miracl (set up in /util/Miracl/ )
 - The GMP library